I’m going to tell you the moral of the story straight up:

 When I woke up in recovery the nurse told me that my gallbladder hadn’t been removed.
 I. WAS.
 LIVID!
 I was so excited to get the damn thing out and it was still in there ARGGGGHHHHHH.
 As it turns out, funnily enough, there was good reason to leave it in.
 I finally have answers to all my medical issues and it’s not my gallbladder.

-Apparently I have severe endometriosis and the reason I’ve been having painful periods with no bleeding is because the blood is travelling up into my body and pooling around my organs and getting trapped around my gallbladder!
+Apparently I have severe endometriosis and blood is pooling around my organs and getting trapped around my gallbladder!
 (I hope no one’s eating at the moment).
-If it’s not absorbed by the body it just stays there and gets worse.
 This would explain all the pain, bloating, lack of appetite, loud gurgling noises coming from my chest, and generally feeling like a bag of crap.
 Which means another round of surgery for me, but that’s for another story.

 So now back to the moral of this story: listen to your gut instinct!
 When I was in hospital emergencies all those times over the years, I should have insisted on getting tests done then and there.
 I should have not tried to solider on and I should have accepted the help that people were always offering to look after kids and to help with work.
 Hindsight is a wonderful thing!